Doctor of Ministry, Master of Divinity, and Master of Divinity - Pastoral Care.

 - 25% of graduate over the last twelve years (2007-2018) are currently involved in vocational ministry

 Even though the Chapman Seminary is welcoming to students of all Christian traditions, we have a specific mission to honor the ties of the institution to the General Association of General Baptists.
 Placement data also supports the claim that the Chapman Seminary is effective in providing training to leaders within the sponsoring denomination.
-Over the last ten years, 38% of all graduates have had a placement in a General Baptist church or ministry since graduation.
+Over the last eleven years, 38% of all graduates have had a placement in a General Baptist church or ministry since graduation.

 Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: